amitxv/PC-Tuning/docs/post-install.md

 ## Configure a [Web Browser](https://privacytests.org)

 A standard Firefox installation is recommended.
 Open PowerShell and enter the command below.
 If you are having problems with the hash check, append ``-skip_hash_check`` to the end of the command.
-115.0 is the last version to support Windows 8 and below so ``-version 115.0`` is required.
+115.0 is the last version to support Windows 8 and below so ``-version 115.0`` may be required.
+Using an outdated browser is not recommended.

 ```powershell
 C:\bin\scripts\install-firefox.ps1